 Diamonds are found in a variety of colours, from pale yellow to canary yellow, light blue, green, pink and red.
 Naturally coloured diamonds are very rare and also very expensive since the late 20th century.
 Most diamonds are colourless, which are also known as white diamonds.
 This 'white' diamond can have different shades.
 These shades are internationally defined and used by the various laboratories for certifying diamonds.

-During the crystallisation process of a diamond, if other minerals are near the stone (diamond) to be, these particles could get enclosed into the stone during the crystallisation.
-These particles or unclarities could be stones like garnet, but could also be already crystallised diamond crystals.
+During the crystallization process of a diamond, if other minerals are near the stone (diamond) to be, these particles could get enclosed into the stone during the crystallisation.
+These particles or unclarities could be stones like garnet, but could also be already crystallized diamond crystals.
 This will be referred to as inclusions.
 The amount of inclusions in a diamond determine the purity of the stone.